Nicholas Toone

 No having to login with an online account.

-No having to pay close attention to, and opting out of “privacy” settings.
+No having to pay close attention to, and opting out of, a laundry list of “privacy” settings.

 No answering questions of what you’ll be using your computer for.